 AGriffis@Lukins.com

-Adam is an associate attorney at Lukins & Annis, P.S. where he focuses his practice on commercial real estate and business transactions.
-A western Washington native, Adam attended the University of Washington for his undergraduate degree in Law, Societies, and Justice.
-Adam returned to the University of Washington for his law degree, where he concentrated in Global Business Law.
+Adam is an attorney at Lukins & Annis, P.S. in Spokane, Washington, where he focuses his practice on commercial real estate transactions, entity formation, and mergers and acquisitions.
+A western Washington native, Adam attended the University of Washington for both his bachelor’s and law degree.
 While attending law school, Adam interned at the Unemployment Law Project, a local non-profit organization, and was the Class Representative for his graduating Class of 2020.
 Upon graduation, Adam was awarded the Jack MacDonald Merit Award for his service to the greater Seattle community.
-Adam now resides in Spokane Valley with his long-time girlfriend and their new puppy enjoying the regular outdoor activities eastern Washington has to offer.
+Adam now resides in Spokane Valley with his wife and his dog enjoying the regular outdoor activities eastern Washington has to offer.

 TRUSTEES